Logo Hourrail

 • Bulgaria

 Our easternmost point?
 The Black Sea.
-Before school starts again, we still plan to pass through Serbia, Hungary (again), Austria, and northern Italy—before heading home.
+And by the school term, we still plan to cross Serbia, Hungary again, Austria and northern Italy before heading back home.

 Our son on the Polish train

-• The huge playgrounds in Copenhagen—proof that this city truly thinks about kids.
+• The huge playgrounds of Copenhagen, proof that this city really thinks about children.

-• The Stockholm–Narvik night train, gliding through snowy forests north of the Arctic Circle: magical (and a bit chilly).
+• The night train Stockholm–Narvik, which traverses snow‑covered forests north of the Arctic Circle: magical (and a bit frozen).

-• A break with a hybrid car to explore the Vesterålen and Lofoten Islands.
+• A break in a hybrid car to explore the islands of Vesterålen and Lofoten.

-• The mountains of Brașov in Romania… where we even came across a bear!
+• The mountains of Brașov, in Romania… where we even crossed a bear!

 The whole family in Finland